 Your Down Payment

 Tighten your belt and save.
-Be on the look-out for ways you can trim your expenditures to save toward a down payment.
-There are bank programs through which some of your paycheck is automatically transferred into a savings account every pay period.
-You might look into some big expenses in your spending history that you can live without, or trim, at least temporarily.
-For example, you might move into less expensive housing, or skip a vacation.
+Scrutinize your budget to find extra money to save for your down payment.
+You might also decide to enroll in an automatic savings plan to automatically have a set amount from your take-home pay transferred into savings.
+You would be wise to look into some big expenses in your spending history that you can do without, or reduce, at least temporarily.
+For example, you might decide to move into less expensive housing, or stay local for your vacation.

-Borrow funds from your retirement plan.
+Borrow from your retirement funds.
 Explore the specifics of your particular plan.
-Some homebuyers get down payment money from withdrawing funds from their IRAs or taking money out of 401(k) programs.
-Make sure you are knowledgable about any penalties, the way this will affect on your income taxes, and repayment terms.
+Some homebuyers get down payment money from withdrawing what they need from IRAs or borrowing from their 401(k) plans.
+Make sure you know about any penalties, the way this will affect on income taxes, and repayment terms.

-Request a gift from your family.
-Many buyers are sometimes lucky enough to get down payment assistance from gracious family members who may be able to help get them in their own home.
-Your family members may be inclined to help you reach the goal of having your first home.
+Ask for help from generous family members.
+Many homebuyers are often lucky enough to receive help with their down payment help from thoughtful family members who are able to help them get into their own home.
+Your family members may be inclined to help you reach the milestone of buying your own home.

-The Federal Housing Administration (FHA), which is part of the U.S. Department of Housing and Urban Development (HUD), plays a critical part in aiding low to moderate-income Americans get mortgages.
-An office of the U.S. Department of Housing and Urban Development(HUD), FHA (Federal Housing Administration) helps individuals get
+The Federal Housing Administration (FHA), a part of the U.S. Department of Housing and Urban Development (HUD), plays an important role in assisting low to moderate-income Americans qualify for mortgage loans.
+Part of the United States Department of Housing and Urban Development(HUD), FHA (Federal Housing Administration) assists individuals in qualifying for mortgages.

 - VA mortgage loans

-VA loans are guaranteed by the Department of Veterans Affairs.
-Service persons and veterans can qualify for a VA loan, which usually offers a reasonable fixed rate of interest, no down payment, and reduced closing costs.
-Even though the VA does not finance the mortgages, it does certify eligibility to apply for a VA mortgage.
+VA loans are backed by the Department of Veterans Affairs.
+Veterens and service people can get a VA loan, which generally offers a competitive fixed rate of interest, no down payment, and minimal closing costs.
+While the mortgages aren't actually issued by the VA, the department certifies applicants by issuing eligibility certificates.

 - Piggy-back loans

-A piggy-back loan is a second mortgage that closes with the first.
-Usually the first mortgage covers 80% of the purchase price and the "piggyback" funds 10%.
-The homebuyer covers the remaining 10%, rather than having to put together the usual 20% down payment.
+You can fund a down payment using a second mortgage that closes at the same time as the first.
+In most cases the first mortgage covers 80% of the cost of the home and the "piggyback" is for 10%.
+The homebuyer covers the remaining 10%, instead of putting the usual 20% down payment.

 - Carry-Back loans